-There are plenty of organized tours but also, there are many wineries where you can just go on your own (book your visit at the winery’s web page) and chose some of the options for wine tasting.
+There are plenty of organized tours but also, there are many wineries.
+You can just go on your own (book your visit at the winery’s web page).
+Chose some of the options for wine tasting and you are done.

 As for the organized tours – there are many of them and there are many options: private tours, small groups, tours that combine wine tasting with some other activity (sightseeing, visit to some village, sunset tours…) … choices are many and you can, for sure find some that suits to your taste and budget.

-If you want to do a wine tasting on your own, you can just search for the wineries and look for the info on their web sites in order to chose the best option and book your visit.
+If you want to do a wine tasting on your own, you can just search for the wineries online.
+Look for the info on their web sites and chose the best option.
+Book your visit and you are done.

 Keep in mind that, in case you book an organized tour, you won’t need to worry about the transport to and from the winery.
 In case you opt for self-organized tour, you will have to figure out the transport (taxi, bus…) as you don’t want to drive after the wine tasting tour.

 Some of the famous wineries in Santorini are: